 The newly-opened Crosstown Concourse in Memphis is a mixed use building of furnished apartments for overnight and short-term stay options, art, shopping and food.
 Make a positive impact by getting a meal at the Global Cafe, an international food hall that hosts three immigrant/refugee food entrepreneurs.
 You’ll find an eclectic mix of dishes by chefs from Sudan, Syria and Venezuela while employees hail from Switzerland, Syria, Mexico, Somalia, Sudan and Venezuela.
 It’s a great way to experience different cultures and tastes without having to book a plane ticket.

-Travel to the charming down of Paris, Tennessee not only to see the replica Eiffel Tower, but make a pit stop at Sweet Jordan’s, a bakery filled with homemade chocolate chip cookies, ice cream, cakes, breakfast items, coffee and even a Play Park for young children to explore while parents relax.
+Travel to the charming town of Paris, Tennessee not only to see the replica Eiffel Tower, but make a pit stop at Sweet Jordan’s, a bakery filled with homemade chocolate chip cookies, ice cream, cakes, breakfast items, coffee and even a Play Park for young children to explore while parents relax.
 The shop is owned by Jordan, an individual with Downs Syndrome.
 He employs individuals with disabilities to show everyone has something to contribute to the community with the message that “sweetness” comes in all forms.

 Step into Thistle Farms in Nashville for candles, bath and beauty products, home goods and more all made by women survivors of addiction, trafficking and prostitution.
 Each purchase goes toward Thistle Farms being able to employ even more women which gives each individual a second chance at life.
 So far, Thistle Farms has been able to give more than 9,000 nights of safe housing for women, 825 hours of counseling, 664 medical appointments, $1.5 million in income for women survivors and support 1,200 female artisans through fair wage via their global partnerships.